ayziyz/Flight_game/README.md

 # Overview
 This is a terminal-based flight simulator game where players can choose airports, fly between them, and face various weather-based challenges.
 The goal is to navigate successfully through different weather conditions while making strategic decisions to keep the flight on course.

+## Setup the Game
+Clone the repository.
+Ensure you have the necessary Python packages installed.
+Set up the MariaDB database on your device.
+Create a new database locally.

+## Setup Database
+After creating the database, chage the host, port, database, user and password as set.
+Run Setup_datbase > setup_db.py file.

 ## How to Play
 ### Start the Game:
 Launch the game by running the main.py file in your terminal.